 Remember that CPA networks aren’t trying to make things difficult.
 They just want to make sure that you’re a legit business that will send them real leads (which you are).

-Remember: you don’t need to be an affiliate marketing rockstar to get accepted.
+Remember: you don’t need to be an internet marketing rockstar to get accepted.

 So if you’re new to affiliate marketing, it’s OK to tell them that.

-Step #3: Design your site around CPA
+Step #3: Design Your Site Around CPA

-Believe it or not, but you don’t need in-your-face-advertising to make money from your site.
+Believe it or not, but you don’t need in-your-face advertising to make money from your site.

 For example, I own a site that’s 100% monetized with CPA.
 Most of the affiliate links are either contextual links or integrated into the site’s design.